pawalt/personal-site/content/posts/k3s-on-proxmox.md

 </html>
 ```

 Woohoo!
 Looks to me like this thing's working.
+If you want to get out the kubeconfig to run `kubectl` from your local machine, it's in `/etc/rancher/k3s/k3s.yaml`.

 Now if you don't want it anymore, you can do a simple `terraform destroy` in the `proxmox-tf` directory, and you're back to where you started.

 ## Conclusion